SphereCraft/IAM_Project/README.md

 ## Implementation of IAM users and group with permissions via CDK Typescript

-The first 2 file are, again, modular in design for the ease of maintenance and re useability.
+The first 2 file are, again, modular in design for the ease of maintenance and reuse ability.
 First is the group creation for the Developers.
 Again keeping everything modular instead of one big file.
-Kepp it simple, keep it clean.
+Keep it simple, keep it clean.
 Second file for the creation of users with it set up to force a reset of password on first login.
 Names can all be adjusted to suit.

+Have Added the separate permissions file, all connected and instantiated in the main app file in the bin directory.